betterscientificsoftware/bssw.io/CuratedContent/Debuggingbooks.md

 # Debugging: Books to help you get started
 <!--deck text start-->
-Debugging software can be a challenging task for novice as well as experienced users.
-This article lists as few good debugging-focussed articles and books to help you get started.
+Are you new to debugging software?
+This article lists as few good debugging-focussed books/articles to help you get started.
 <!--deck text end-->

 #### Contributed by [Rinku Gupta](https://github.com/rinkug)
 #### Publication date:  May 13, 2021

+Debugging software can be a challenging task for novice as well as experienced users.
+This article lists as few good debugging-focussed articles and books to help you get started.

 Resource information | Details